 ArtsCalibre Academy (est. 2011)

 ArtsCalibre Academy empowers students through creativity, mindfulness and leadership.
-We offer Preschool to Grade Eight in 2017/2018, adding one grade per year through to Grade 12.
+We are offering Preschool through Grade 10 programs in 2020/2021, adding one grade per year through to Grade 12.
 [View profile]

 |Standard-enriched||$1,600 to $6,250|